 Description: Blue-fronted Amazons, also is called the Turquoise Fronted Parrots and, therefore, the Blue Fronted Parrot and are among the foremost common Amazon parrots kept in captivity.
 They’re beautiful birds with a solid lime green feathering color and sometimes have a blue or turquoise patch found just above the beak.
 They will be found in Bolivia, Brazil, Paraguay, and northern Argentina, extending south to Buenos Aires within the wild.

 Blue-fronted Amazon parrots are among the best-talking birds kept as pets.
-They have brilliant colorings, and each bird has distinct feather patterns to go along with its extroverted personality.
-Known as comedians and feathered show-offs, they are an entertaining bird.
-They enjoy spending time with their human flock, which is why they make excellent pets.
-This bird is a larger parrot, so you will need to provide it with lots of room and your dedicated time.
+They need brilliant colorings, and every bird has distinct feather patterns to travel alongside its extroverted personalities.
+Referred to as comedians and feathered show-offs, they’re an entertaining bird.
+They enjoy spending time with their human flock, which is why they create excellent pets.
+This bird may be a larger parrot, so you’ll get to provide it with many rooms and your dedicated time.

 Generally, the Blue Fronted has bright red touches on the shoulders and flight feathers, which can even have a violet tint when on the wing.
 This varies by individual, and a few have only green shoulders, particularly wild parrots found in northwestern Argentina.

 Blue Fronted Amazons are a monomorphic species.
 Therefore the males and females look alike.
 The sole thanks to knowing the sex of your bird is thru DNA sexing.

 Size: 15 and 17 inches long, weighing between 14 and 15 ounces

 Lifespan: Can live to 80 or 100 years; most ordinarily will live 40 approximately years